cryptix-network/cryptix-stratum-bridge-v3/hive-setup.md

 # Hive configuration
 ## Local bridge (1 bridge per miner)
-This assumes that you will be running the cytx_bridge on the mining computer.
+This assumes that you will be running the cpay_bridge on the mining computer.
 I've provided 2 template flight sheets that can be imported to jumpstart the config process

 ---